Systemic Sclerosis (Scleroderma)

 Looking for inflammation: Complete Blood Count (CBC) to look at red blood cells, white blood cells, and platelets Erythrocyte Sedimentation Rate (ESR) and C-Reactive Protein (CRP) to look for evidence of inflammation in your bloodwork

 Looking for antibodies that attack the body – Most people with systemic sclerosis have a positive anti-nuclear antibody (ANA).
 This test helps determine if the body is making too many antibodies to itself (having a small amount is normal) and checks if they might be attacking unusual places.
-The pattern of the ANA may predict which category of systemic sclerosis a person has.
+The pattern of the anti-nuclear antibody test may predict which category of systemic sclerosis a person has.

 Looking at kidney function: Creatinine is a common blood test that looks at how well the kidneys are working.
 Abnormally high levels of creatinine can indicate a problem and can mean that the kidneys are involved.